cqfn/rio/README.md

 `Buffers` interface is responsible to provide new buffers for reading.
 Some standard implementations are available at `Buffers.Standard` enum.

+All read operations are performed in `ThreadPoolExecutor` by default, to specify executor service explicitely use `content(ExecuorService)` or `content(Buffers, ExecutorService)` overloaded methods.

 ## Write file

 To write reactive stream of `ByteBuffer`s to file use `CompletionStage<Void> write(Publisher<ByteBuffer> data)`